ankane/s3tk/README.md

 Keep things simple and follow the principle of least privilege to reduce the chance of mistakes.

 - Strictly limit who can perform bucket-related operations
-- Avoid mixing objects with different permissions in the same bucket (use a policy to enforce this)
+- Avoid mixing objects with different permissions in the same bucket (use a bucket policy to enforce this)
+- Don’t specify public read permissions on a bucket level (no `GetObject` in bucket policy)
 - Monitor configuration frequently for changes

 ## Bucket Policies